Phlex on Rails

 Are there discounts?

-I get it, $379 is easier to spend when it comes out of a training budget or is a business expense.
-If you're a student or that's not you, reach out to somebody@beautifulruby.com and let's talk.
+I get it—$379 is easier to spend when it comes out of a training budget or is a business expense.
+If you're a student, or if that's not you, reach out to somebody@beautifulruby.com and let's talk.

 Can I get a receipt?

 Of course!
 You'll need it for your expense reports or tax documentation.
-After you pay for the course you should get a receipt over email.
-You can also request one at anytime and we'll email it your way.
+After you pay for the course, you should receive a receipt by email.
+You can also request one at any time from account management or reach out.

 What does "lifetime access" mean?